 The Best Leaf Vacuums for Tidying Your Yard and Garden

-To rid your yard of autumn leaves without picking up a rake, take a stroll through this guide to find the best leaf vacuum for you.
+To rid your yard of leaves without picking up a rake, take a stroll through this guide to find the best leaf vacuum for you.

 Key Considerations for Choosing a Leaf Vacuum

 Pick a power source.

 Like lawnmowers, leaf vacuums are available in electric- and gas-powered versions.
 While corded electric leaf vacuums are quieter and easier to maintain, they’re best suited to modestly sized outdoor spaces, as many models must be plugged into an electrical outlet.
 Gas-powered leaf vacuums offer greater power and the ability to cover lots of ground in one go, but these models can run loud, emit fumes, and require you to maintain the right gas-to-oil ratio.
 Leaf vacuums powered by rechargeable batteries give you room to roam, and they are compact enough to be easily stored, but they typically don’t match the power of other leaf vacuums and can only be used for relatively brief periods of time between charges.

 Check a leaf vacuum’s product description for two numbers: the MPH and the CFM.
 MPH stands for miles per hour—in this case referring to how quickly air is suctioned into the unit and through the tube.
 Most run between 110 and 180 MPH, although some may reach extremes of 250 MPH or so.